LGN520/farreach-public/docs/netreach-v4.md

 					* TODO: valid=0 (invalid: newly-populated entry yet not all lookup tables are updated)
 					* TODO: valid=1 (valid: cached entry with all lookup tables being updated)
 					* TODO: valid=3 (being evicted: cached entry being evicted to server)
-					* Control plane changes valid from 0 to 1 or from 1/2 to 3
-						- TODO: Cache population: controller sends a packet to update vallen and value (latest=0, valid=0) and waits for ACK -> switch OS sets lookup tables and then sets valid=1
-						- TODO: Cache eviction: controller notifies switch OS -> switch OS sets valid=3, evicts data to server, removes lookup tables, and then acks controller -> cache population
-					* Data plane only considers valid=1/3
+					* NOTE: Data plane does not change valid, while control plane changes valid: 0->1 or 0/1->3 or 3->0
+				+ For data plane
 					- TODO: valid=0: ignore the entry (treat it as uncached)
 					- TODO: valid=1: conservative get, cached get, put/del, evict, snapshot
-						- TODO: valid=3: cached get only if latest=1, put/del set latest=0 and forward to server (maybe case3)
+					- TODO: valid=3: get cache only if latest=1, put/del set latest=0 and forward to server (maybe case3)
 				* TODOTODO: Snapshot
 					- TODO: Controller atomically loads cached key
 					- TODO: Controller only stores records with valid=1 and latest=1 into snapshot
 					- TODO: For valid=0/3, the record is managed by controller
 						+ valid=0: if being snapshoted, remove the newly populated record from snapshot if any
 						+ valid=3: if being evicted, keep the original cached record in snapshot and remove the newly populated record from snapshot if any
 					- TODO; GETRES_LATEST_SEQ and GETRES_DELETED_SEQ can also trigger case1
 				+ TODO: PUTREQ_CASE1/DELREQ_CASE1 need to embed status_hdr.valid as valid could be 0
 			- TODO: seq (optype -> seq)
 				+ optype: PUTREQ_INSIWTCH, DELREQ_INSWITCH